The cost difference is very significant.

 Things to Watch Out For

 Lens Fungus – Is a microbial growth on the lens surface.
-In some cases the fungus can be cleaned and the lens restored, in others the fungus can etch the coatings and glass rendering the lens unusable.
+In some cases the fungus can be cleaned and the lens restored.
+In others the fungus can etch the coatings and glass rendering the lens unusable.

 Cloudy or Hazy Lens – More than probably it is fungus and the lens should be avoided if you are purchasing.